aleung/rest-node-https-proxy-interceptor/README.md

 # rest node https proxy interceptor

-this is a plugin for the [cujojs/rest](https://github.com/cujojs/rest) module. what this plugin does is add support for using an HTTPS proxy.
+This is a plugin for the [cujojs/rest](https://github.com/cujojs/rest) module.
+What this plugin does is add support for using an HTTPS proxy.

-this plugin **ONLY** works with the node client of `cujojs/rest`.
+This plugin **ONLY** works with the node client of `cujojs/rest`.

 ## Install